 Joining the Irminger and Labrador Seas through the islands of the Cape Farewell Archipelago, Ikerasassuaq (Prince Christian Sound) is among the world’s most majestic waterways.
 Craggy mountain peaks tower over still waters fed by calving glaciers.
 We’ll make the most of our deck time, scouting for landing opportunities on the skirts of the mountains.

-South Greenland lives up to its namesake; here, the land is fertile and agriculture thrives.
+South Greenland lives up to its namesake; the land is fertile and agriculture thrives.
 Farms and vegetable husbandry contrast with the barren ice that covers so much of the country.
 Jagged mountains rise from beyond green pastures, with sheep farms directly bordering ice fjords.
-Here, Norse settlement history intersects with contemporary Greenland life.
+Here we find the Kujataa UNESCO World Heritage Site, where Norse settlement history intersects with contemporary Greenland life.

-The Norse settlement at Hvalsey was a major centre in South Greenland in the early centuries of the last millenium.
+The settlement at Hvalsey was a major Norse centre in the early centuries of the last millenium.
 Hvalsey Church is the best-preserved Norse ruin in Greenland.
 The last known record from the original Norse colony is of a wedding held here in September 1408!

 Nuuk, the capital of Greenland, bridges old and new.
 The old harbour region of town includes many buildings dating from the Danish colonial days.
 Nuuk is known for art, shopping, and cafes.

-The Greenland National Museum is one of Nuuk’s many outstanding features: the world-famous Qilakitsoq mummies are housed here.
+The Greenland National Museum is one of Nuuk’s many outstanding features: the world-famous Qilakitsoq mummies rest here.

-Defined by jagged mountain peaks, sheer bird cliffs, cascading streams, and calving glaciers Kangerlussuatsiaq lives up to its Danish name, Erighedsfjorden meaning Fjord of Eternity.
+Defined by jagged mountain peaks, sheer bird cliffs, cascading streams, and calving glaciers, Kangerlussuatsiaq lives up to its Danish name, Erighedsfjorden which means “the fjord of eternity.”
 Whether by ship, Zodiac cruise, or kayak, a visit to the face of the glacier is truly a sublime experience.

-Søndre Strømfjord offers 168 kilometres of superb scenery.
-Kangerlussuaq, the settlement at the head of the fjord, is a former US Air Force base and Greenland’s main flight hub.
+Kangerlussuaq Fjord (Søndre Strømfjord) offers 190 kilometres of superb scenery.
+Kangerlussuaq, the settlement at the head of the fjord, is a former U.S. Air Force base and Greenland’s main flight hub.
 Here we will disembark the Ocean Endeavour and transfer to the airport for our charter flight to Toronto.